teryror/bflru/README.md

-Branch-free 4-element LRU cache for use with LZ77-style de/compressors
+Branch-free LRU caches (sizes 4, 8, 16) for use with LZ77-style de/compressors

 Use Cases
 =========